Definition of ad hoc: Formed, arranged, or done for a particular purpose only; from Latin, meaning “for this.”

 - Use the Role to add drop-down menu to select the role you want to add.

-- For roles that require the specification of an Organization Code:
+- For roles that require the specification of a Cost Center:

-- Click Look Up Organization Code to open the Org Code Chooser.
+- Select Look Up Cost Center to open the Cost Center Chooser.

-- Search for and select the appropriate code, which returns you to the Add Approver or Add Watcher window.
-Plus sign (+) and Change buttons will appear after the chosen code.
-Click the Change button to select a different Organizational Code.
-Use the plus (+) button to see the parent units.
-The following image shows an added role and code.
+- Search for and select the appropriate Cost Center ID, which returns you to the Add Approver or Add Watcher window.
+The Change the Cost Center link will appear after the Cost Center is chosen.
+Select the Change the Cost Center link to choose a different Cost Center.
+The following image shows an added role and code:

 Placing the Reviewer in the Flow